hariszaf/jekyll-theme-prologue/_posts/blog/2022-08-29-phd-defense-done.md

-We have so many things to deal with, war, economical crisis, climate and the list goes on.
+We have so many things to deal with, war, economic crisis, climate and the list goes on.

 Science by itself cannot deal with all of that; it can play a great part thought when focusing on the actual social needs.